jemusni07/retail-pipeline/README.md

 ## Data Source

 For a portfolio project, it is nearly impossible to get live retail transaction dataset from retailers.
-In order to simulate a daily RFM Customer Segmentation with K Means Clustering, the data was source fomr archive and was split into a daily csv, adjusted the transaction dates so that the pipeline will have a "new" transactions to work out everyday until 2026.
+In order to simulate a daily RFM Customer Segmentation, the data was source fomr archive and was split into a daily csv, adjusted the transaction dates so that the pipeline will have a "new" transactions to work out everyday until 2026.
 This will allow us to observe and simulate how customer segments change over time.

 - **Dataset**: [Online Retail II - UCI ML Repository](https://archive.ics.uci.edu/dataset/502/online+retail+ii)
 - **Description**: UK-based online retail transactions (2009-2011) for unique gift-ware